 SYNTHESIS: CROSS-REPORT CONSTRAINT SET

-Important: This synthesis presents a closure problem, not a mechanism proof.
+Important: This synthesis presents a closure problem, not a full implementation proof.
 The constraint set defines what any candidate mechanism must satisfy simultaneously.
 Model A (standard kinetic/thermal) must satisfy all constraints without accumulating ad hoc exceptions.
-SCIE (interferometric/electrodynamic) is presented as a constraint-satisfying candidate mechanism, not a proven explanation.
-The preferred hypothesis is the one that closes the full constraint stack with the fewest compensating exceptions and the fewest missing collateral signatures.
+SCIE (interferometric/electrodynamic) is advanced here because it is the mechanism class that closes the assembled constraint stack more cleanly than Model A. The preferred hypothesis is the one that closes the full constraint stack with the fewest compensating exceptions and the fewest missing collateral signatures.

 Note on constraint roles: Some constraints behave like global closure/ledger requirements (they depend on bounded estimates, inventory closure, and system-scale partition terms).
 Others behave like local discriminator/veto requirements (they are driven by adjacency/interface physics where ordinary “parameter wiggle room” is limited).
-In practice, the material-selectivity and thermal-history constraints below (2–3) are intended to function as high-specificity discriminators when their underlying observations are accepted.
+In practice, the material-selectivity and thermal-history constraints below (2–3) function as high-specificity discriminators once their underlying observations are admitted to audit grade.

 Each constraint below is tagged as either Hard (must be satisfied for any viable model, if the underlying observation is accepted) or Conditional (applies only where the dossier’s higher-specificity claim is upheld).
 Each includes report anchors plus minimal, checkable indicators.